 History of the SCBI Complex

-The Smithsonian Conservation Biology Institute (formerly known as the Conservation and Research Center) has been located in Front Royal, Virginia, since 1974.
+The Smithsonian Conservation Biology Institute (formerly known as the Conservation and Research Center) has been located in Front Royal, Virginia, since its founding in 1975.
 Acquisition of the property to support the Smithsonian's National Zoo's wildlife conservation programs follows a rich history of activities.

 The U.S. Army obtained options on 42 100-acre farms in the vicinity of Front Royal, Virginia in 1909.
 At that time, ten years before the onset of World War I, the Army had embarked on a program to establish four major "remount depots" to supply horses and mules for military operations.
 The farms, together with intervening acreage, were later purchased, and by 1911 the government owned a tract of 4,200 acres.
 There was little forest remaining on the land in those days, but there was a bountiful supply of pasture and spring water.
 The Army planned on developing a large facility for the breeding and training of horses and mules for the U.S. Cavalry.